Maithilishetty/al-folio/_news/announcement_2.md

 inline: true
 ---

-Officially graduated from PES with a B.Tech. in ECE, as a silver medalist!
+Officially graduated from PES with a B.Tech. in ECE, as a gold medalist!